revisitors/gorevisit/README.md

 ```go
 func BytesToDataURI(data []byte, contentType string) string
 ```
-BytesToDataURI, given a byte array and a content type, creates a Data URI of the content
+BytesToDataURI given a byte array and a content type, creates a Data URI of the content

 #### type AudioData